Updated: Feb 10

-Jacob Speiss, investor and café manager of Bebettes, a local New Orleans styled coffee house, explains that it is important to their business to make sure that all utensils, except for straws, are environmentally conscious.
+Jacob Speiss, investor and café manager of Bebettes, a New Orleans style coffee house in Johnson City, Tennessee, explains that it is important to their business to make sure that all utensils, except for straws, are environmentally conscious.
 Bebettes and Dos Gatos make their syrups homemade from herbs and spices from local stores or partners and store them in reusable containers.

 “All of our food packaging, plates, cups and everything we serve on is compostable and biodegradable,” says Speiss.
 “We also use all wooden stirrers, forks and knives in the kitchen.”

 Hoffman Composting is a local business owned and operated by Joe Hoffman.
-Its facility located just outside of Johnson City in Washington County, Tennessee, and is fully permitted by the State of Tennessee to accept food waste.
+The facility is located just outside of Johnson City in Washington County, Tennessee, and is fully permitted by the State of Tennessee to accept food waste.

-“Minimalizing one-use and non-compostable items and try more recycling,” said Forester.
+“Minimalizing one-use and non-compostable items and trying more recycling,” said Forester.
 “It is important to motivate friends to do the same and share tasks to minimize carbon footprints.
-Community-based efforts to minimize waste in anyway can bring more awareness in many places.”
+Community-based efforts to minimize waste in any way can bring more awareness in many places.”

 Local businesses all encourage the community and region to start somewhere even if it is small, and as long as each person makes an effort it will add up and make a change for future generations.